-I had an important presentation to make and needed to be compelling, persuasive — and although the clothes don’t make the consultant, they can add to or detract from both presence and self-image, so sometimes you want to wear something particularly special for particularly special occasion.
+I had an important presentation to make and needed to be compelling, persuasive — and although the clothes don’t make the consultant, they can add to or detract from both presence and self-image.

 I found something stylish, professional — exactly the kind of thing I wanted — on the website of a fashion-forward, high-end multichannel retailer whose catalog I had bought from a number of years ago.
-The jacket was quite pricey — more than I had planned to spend — but I hoped it would give me just the kind of lift I thought I might need to ace the presentation.
+The jacket cost more than I had planned to spend, but I hoped it would give me just the lift I thought I might need to ace the presentation.

-As is true of many original retailers who go multichannel, delivery times were relatively long, so I paid a hefty additional up-charge for expedited shipping to avoid the risk of not receiving the garment in time.
+As is true of many original retailers who go multichannel, delivery times were relatively long, so I paid a hefty additional up-charge for expedited shipping to ensure I’d receive the garment in time.

 Dropping the Ball

-When the package arrived a few days later, I was a little surprised that the outer box had not a hint of glamour or fashion branding.
+When the package arrived a few days later, I was surprised that the outer box had no hint of glamour or fashion branding.
 Yes, inside the box there was tissue, but lots of companies send their products wrapped in tissue.

 The jacket itself, although attractive, was creased so deeply in multiple places that it looked as if it had come directly from an overseas manufacturer with an elephant sitting on it inside the shipping container.